-If your home’s water comes from a private well, you may have noticed that certain appliances, including your washing machine and dishwasher require more detergent and additional cycles before they appear clean.
+Suppose your home’s water comes from a private well.
+In that case, you may have noticed that certain appliances, including your dishwasher and washing machine, require more detergent and additional cycles before dishes and clothing appear clean.

 What Causes Mineral and Rust Stains?